Our Staff, Board of Directors, and Sponsors

 Director of Operations

 Erin brings over a decade of experience in administrative management and client relations within mission-driven organizations.
 She currently serves on the board of Trust For Wildlife, a nonprofit dedicated to reversing habitat loss for migratory birds.
-Erin is also a writer, potter, and homesteader, and has been deeply connected to the natural world her entire life.
+Erin holds a B.S in English with a focus in Communications, and certification in Financial Accounting.
+She is also a writer, potter, and homesteader, and has been deeply connected to the natural world her entire life.
 She and her husband live amidst the Green Mountain National Forest, where they are surrounded by songbirds and guided by a shared commitment to ecological living.
 Passionate about conservation and community stewardship, Erin is honored to support BEEC’s mission and help strengthen the organization’s long-term impact.

 Patti Smith